SBA Small Disadvantaged Business Definition & SDB Certification

 - Full-time requirement for SBA SDB Certification purposes.
 As an 8a small disadvantaged business, you must manage your company on a full-time basis as the qualifying member.
 You have to work for the company during all of the hours the concern operates.

-For help getting SBA SDB certified or for help with your SBA Section 8a certification application, call the 8a disadvantaged business consultants and attorneys at Watson & Associates, LLC.
+For small business assistance and getting SBA SDB certified or for help with your SBA Section 8a certification application, call the 8a disadvantaged business consultants and attorneys at Watson & Associates, LLC.
 1-866-601-5518.
 We offer a FREE INITIAL CONSULTATION.